-Most Popular type of provola: the Caciocavallo
+Most Popular kind of provola: the Caciocavallo

 Among the most famous types of provola is absolutely the Caciocavallo to be in pole position.
 Caciocavallo is a stretched-cheese matured cheese typical of Southern Italy, produced with cow’s milk with the addition of only rennet, milk enzymes and salt.

 It is kept hanging from a beam (hence the name) and is shaped, with a shape reminiscent of the number 8, with two rounded bodies joined by a bottleneck at the point of support on the beam.
 With a good, delicate and particular taste, it is one of the traditional Italian food products.